benoleary/LesHouchesParserClasses_CPP/LHPC/README.LHPC_CPP.txt

 CHANGELOG:
+* 19th October 2015: version 0.8.10
+ - fixed bug in LhefEvent class, where getEventWeight was returning eventId instead of eventWeight.

  * 29th March 2015: version 0.8.9
  - added LhpcSlhaValuePlotter and requisite classes to expand on functionality of LhpcSpectrumPlotter, using XML for the input, allowing for any SLHA value